-Here’s a list of fourteen of the best Easter books for preschoolers.
-Some of these are filled with spring fun like cute little bunnies.
+Here’s a list of my favorite Easter books for preschoolers.
+Some of these are filled with spring fun, like cute little bunnies.
 Others introduce the real meaning of Easter in a kid friendly way that can be used as a springboard if you want to share more with your preschooler.

 This post contains affiliated links.
 For more information, please read my full disclosure.